illinoistech-itm/jhajek/itmo-444-544/weekly-assignments/module-05/lab.md

 ## Part 3

 Using the [Python Boto3 AWS SDK](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html "Python Boto3 AWS SDK") you will write an autograder script for this project.
-One for the `create-env.sh` named: `create-env-grader.sh`, and one for the `destroy-env.py` named: `destroy-env-grader.py`.
+One for the `create-env.sh` named: `create-env-grader.py`, and one for the `destroy-env.py` named: `destroy-env-grader.py`.
 Print out information per item below to the screen and keep a grandtotal to print out your score out of 5.

 For the `create-env.sh`: